AntonioLangiu/regex_website_dump/README.md

 `example.com/valid_file_name.pdf` will be valid.

-This script uses two regex to get the file and folder lists and is able to recurr on the whole website.
+This script uses two regex to get the file and folder lists and is able to recur on the whole website.

 You should adapt the regexes to make sure they fit your specif case.